1. What is a correlated subquery?

 clause to derive values based on the rows being processed in the outer query.

-However, this is less common than using them in the WHERE
+However, this is less common than using them in the WHERE or HAVING clauses.

 6. What happens when the subquery returns multiple rows in a correlated subquery?